Pasture-Based Beef Unit

 - N.C.
 State University College of Veterinary Medicine

 - N.C.
-A&T State University School of Agriculture and Environmental Sciences
+Agricultural and Technical State University College of Agriculture and Environmental Sciences

 - N.C.
-Department of Agriculture & Consumer Services
+Department of Agriculture and Consumer Services

 Pasture-based Beef Unit multimedia and document resources.